Clinical Coding

 ICD-10-CM codes follow a hierarchical structure: the first three characters form the category (e.g., E11 = Type 2 diabetes mellitus), and characters 4–7 add clinical specificity for etiology, anatomic site, and severity.
 Codes updated annually — CMS publishes the new code file each May for an October 1st effective date.

 ICD-10-CM replaced ICD-9-CM in the United States on October 1, 2015.
 The transition nearly quadrupled the number of available codes (from ~14,000 to ~70,000), enabling far more precise clinical documentation and analytics.
-Data engineers working with claims from before October 2015 must maintain crosswalk tables between ICD-9 and ICD-10 diagnosis codes for longitudinal analysis.
+Data teams working with claims from before October 2015 must maintain crosswalk tables between ICD-9 and ICD-10 diagnosis codes for longitudinal analysis.

 How to Use This ICD-10 Search